Skip to Content

 How do you make canned biscuits better?

 We have done a lot with them!
-We’ve made peanut butter donuts and you should make our garlic pull apart bread too.
+We’ve made peanut butter and jelly donuts and you should make our refrigerated biscuit pull apart bread too.

 Choose this style versus the smaller versions.
 They will come out fluffier and the size you’d expect when visiting Krispy Kreme or Dunkin’ Donuts.
 As of the toppings the world is your oyster.
 Use your imagination and go for it!